apluslms/moodle-mod_astra/astra/README.md

 - LTI exercise: exercise that connects to the exercise service using the LTI protocol.

-Moodle block plugin: block_stratumtwo_setup
+Moodle block plugin: block_astra_setup
 -------------------------------------------

 The Moodle plugin is bundled with a small Moodle block plugin.
 The block plugin is used to provide links to course administrative tasks for teachers.
-The block is not visible to students and the block plugin itself does not implement any functionality (everything is implemented in mod_stratumtwo).
+The block is not visible to students and the block plugin itself does not implement any functionality (everything is implemented in mod_astra).

 Installation
 ============

 Assume moodledir is the path to the Moodle installation in the server.
-The mod plugin directory stratumtwo is copied to moodledir/mod/ directory and the block plugin block_stratumtwo_setup is copied to moodledir/blocks/ directory.
+The mod plugin directory astra is copied to moodledir/mod/ directory and the block plugin block_astra_setup is copied to moodledir/blocks/ directory.
-Thus, the plugin files (version.php etc.) should be under the following directories: moodledir/mod/stratumtwo/ moodledir/blocks/stratumtwo_setup/
+Thus, the plugin files (version.php etc.) should be under the following directories: moodledir/mod/astra/ moodledir/blocks/astra_setup/

 After copying the files, an admin needs to visit the Moodle admin pages in the web browser and upgrade the database, as usual when installing plugins.

-mod_stratumtwo needs a secret key defined in the source code.
+mod_astra needs a secret key defined in the source code.
 If the code is pulled from a (Git) repository, the default key is not safe to use in production servers.
 The secret key should be 50-100 characters long and consist of printable ASCII characters.
-It is defined in the PHP file `stratumtwo/stratum_settings.php` as a constant `STRATUMTWO_SECRET_KEY`.
+It is defined in the PHP file `astra/astra_settings.php` as a constant `ASTRA_SECRET_KEY`.
 One way to generate a new random key using a Linux shell is the following command:
 `$ < /dev/urandom tr -dc _A-Z-a-z-0-9 | head -c${1:-99};echo;`
 The new key should be copy-pasted into the PHP file, replacing the old value.